Infi-Yingfei-Li/stats-arb-rank-space/README.md

 ## Notes
 - Data sources are proprietary (CRSP, Polygon.io) and not included.
 - Code structure and pseudocode are provided for reproducibility.

+## License
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](LICENSE) file for details.